Cai Xuzhe

 Cai Xuzhe (蔡旭哲; born May 1976) is a Chinese People's Liberation Army Astronaut Corps (PLAAC) taikonaut selected as part of the Shenzhou program.

 Biography

 Cai was born in Shenzhou, Hengshui, Hebei province in 1976.
+His grandparents come from a scholarly family, teaching in the downtown county and village, respectively, and were veteran party members before the founding of the People's Republic of China.
+His third uncle was a soldier.
+Cai graduated from the Baoding Branch of the Changchun Flight Academy of the Air Force.
 He served as a fighter pilot in the People's Liberation Army Air Force, and was subsequently selected to be an astronaut in 2010.
 His name was revealed as part of Group 2 in 2011.

-He is currently in space onboard the Tiangong space station, as part of the Shenzhou 14 mission.
-He has completed two spacewalks on 17 September and 17 November both with Chen Dong.
+He was on board the Tiangong space station as part of the Shenzhou 14 mission in 2022, spending 182 days in space.
+He completed two spacewalks on 17 September and 17 November both with Chen Dong.

+He returned to Tiangong on 29 October 2024 as the commander of the Shenzhou 19 mission.
+Then, on 17 December 2024, during this mission's first EVA, he broke the record with Song Lingdong for the longest spacewalk in human history, of 9 hours and 6 minutes, with the assistance of the space station's robotic arms and ground-based scientific personnel, completed tasks such as the installation of space debris protection devices, inspection, and maintenance of external equipment and facilities.
+During this mission he completed three spacewalks, for a total of 5 over his career.
+After spending 6 months in space, he returned to Earth on 30 April 2025.

+Personal life

+Cai married Wang Yanqing (王颜晴), who is a nurse in a PLA military hospital.